Davin1404/Learning-Materials/IBDP_ComputerScience_HL/P2_revision_note.md

 FILO (first in last out) data structure.

 >#### Applications:
 >The system stack stores return data of interrupted processes; The last interrupted process is the first to resume.
+>
+>Return addresses (for subroutines) might be placed on a stack;
+>Stacks are used in evaluating expressions;
+>Stacks are used in translating from one computer language to another;
+>All processing is based on the Last-In-First-Out (LIFO) policy;

 # Queue
 ### Definition